ohduran/ohduran.github.io/_posts/2018-12-28-of-reading.markdown

 permalink: /my-reading
 description:
 ---
-The Middle Ages came to an end probably not because Cristopher Columbus discovered a new continent, but because Gutenberg found a way to make books cheaper by introducing the printing press.
-This was crucial in the development of the Renaissance, of course, but it became something that the society took from granted ever since, [as with any revolution](/revolutions).
+It's likely that the Middle Age came to an end not because Cristopher Columbus discovered a new continent, but because Gutenberg found a way to make books cheaper by introducing the printing press.
+This was a crucial achievement that paved the way to a new era, by becoming something that [the society took from granted ever since](/revolutions).
 Luther became famous for posting his [Ninety-five Theses](https://en.wikipedia.org/wiki/Ninety-five_Theses), but his true achievement was paving the way for alternative interpretations of the Bible: read it yourself, and then think about it.

 That can happen only if books are available to people outside a monastery.
 Reading allowed our society to spread learning much faster than the old apprenticeship system: talent became scalable.